fairbrother-lab/LariatMapper/dev/to-do.md

 - Find a way to map reads to 5'ss sequences instead of converting reads to an index and mapping 5'ss sequences to it (this is one of the most time-consuming steps in the pipeline)

 ### In the future
-- Start using Releases for updates
 - Change build_references.py so the copied reference files (fasta and repeatmasker) are always gzipped
 - Add support for stranded RNA-seq
 - Add support for long-read sequencing (Nanopore/Pacbio)
 - Add version specifications to the dependencies in environment.yaml
+- Convert map_lariats.sh into a python script for consistency and greater flexibility
 - Option to input previously-created BAM as mapped_reads.bam, skipping the initial mapping step.
 Maybe make this the default?

 ### Maybe